US STOCKS-Retail boost helps lift S&P 500

 Investors have also been eyeing the possibility that President Joe Biden may pick a new head of the Federal Reserve as Chair Jerome Powell's term is set to end in February 2022, with Biden saying on Tuesday afternoon he will make a final decision in about four days.

-Technology .SPLRCT shares also moved higher, lifted in part by a gain in chipmaker Qualcomm Inc QCOM.O, which rose after it said German automaker BMW BMWG.DE will use its chips in its next generation of driver-assistance and self-driving systems.
+Technology .SPLRCT shares also moved higher, up 1.07%, lifted in part by a 7.89% gain in chipmaker Qualcomm Inc QCOM.O, which rose after it said German automaker BMW BMWG.DE will use its chips in its next generation of driver-assistance and self-driving systems.

-Electric-car maker Tesla Inc TSLA.O rose for its first advance in four sessions, even as CEO Elon Musk sold $930 million in shares.
+Electric-car maker Tesla Inc TSLA.O posted its first advance in four sessions, even as CEO Elon Musk sold $930 million in shares.
 The stock had tumbled more than 15% last week after Musk began selling shares.

 JPMorgan Chase & Co JPM.N also sued Tesla for $162.2 million over a breach of contract related to stock warrants.